 The team's expertise with emerging technologies, including stereotactic radiosurgery, radiofrequency ablation, photodynamic therapy, esophageal and airway stenting, ultrasound-guided transbronchial/transesophageal biopsy navigation assisted bronchoscopy, and video-assisted thoracoscopy (watch as Dr. Rishindra Reddy describes the surgery in our VATS video), allows for less invasive options in the diagnosis and care of patients with thoracic cancers.

 The Thoracic Oncology Program has also developed and participated in numerous clinical trials for patients with all stages of small cell and non-small cell lung cancer to evaluate novel therapeutic strategies using leading-edge chemotherapy agents and radiotherapy techniques.

 Lung Cancer Screening Can Save Lives

 At our Lung Cancer Screening Clinic, we offer people who are at high risk for lung cancer a low-dose CT scan of their lungs.
-A study we participated in showed that having this screening performed once a year for three consecutive years reduces the probability of dying from lung cancer by 20%.
+A study we participated in showed that having this screening performed annually reduces the probability of dying from lung cancer by 20%.

 Screening doesn’t tell you whether or not you have a disease.
 It tells us that you might have the disease.
-The probability of finding some type of abnormality is around 50%.
-Of that 50%, slightly less than 5% actually have lung cancer.
-That’s why it’s important the screening is done at a high-volume center with an experienced team who understands when a lung nodule is lung cancer and when it isn’t.
+The probability of finding some type of minor abnormality is around 50%.
+Of that 50%, slightly less than 4% actually have lung cancer.
+That’s why it’s important the screening is done at a high-volume center with an experienced team who understands when a lung nodule might be lung cancer and when it likely isn’t.